symfony-tr/symfony-docs-tr/book/translation.rst

 can use ``-Inf`` and ``+Inf`` for the infinite.

 .. index::
-   single: Translations; In templates
+   single: Tercümeler; In templates

-Translations in Templates
+Tercümeler in Templates
 -------------------------

 Most of the time, translation occurs in templates.
 Symfony2 provides native